labd/go-commercelayer-sdk/api/docs/PATCHFreeShippingPromotionsFreeShippingPromotionId200ResponseDataAttributes.md

 `func (o *PATCHFreeShippingPromotionsFreeShippingPromotionId200ResponseDataAttributes) UnsetTotalUsageLimit()`

 UnsetTotalUsageLimit ensures that no value is present for TotalUsageLimit, not even an explicit nil
+### GetDisable

+`func (o *PATCHFreeShippingPromotionsFreeShippingPromotionId200ResponseDataAttributes) GetDisable() interface{}`

+GetDisable returns the Disable field if non-nil, zero value otherwise.

+### GetDisableOk

+`func (o *PATCHFreeShippingPromotionsFreeShippingPromotionId200ResponseDataAttributes) GetDisableOk() (*interface{}, bool)`

+GetDisableOk returns a tuple with the Disable field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDisable

+`func (o *PATCHFreeShippingPromotionsFreeShippingPromotionId200ResponseDataAttributes) SetDisable(v interface{})`

+SetDisable sets Disable field to given value.

+### HasDisable

+`func (o *PATCHFreeShippingPromotionsFreeShippingPromotionId200ResponseDataAttributes) HasDisable() bool`

+HasDisable returns a boolean if a field has been set.

+### SetDisableNil

+`func (o *PATCHFreeShippingPromotionsFreeShippingPromotionId200ResponseDataAttributes) SetDisableNil(b bool)`

+ SetDisableNil sets the value for Disable to be an explicit nil

+### UnsetDisable
+`func (o *PATCHFreeShippingPromotionsFreeShippingPromotionId200ResponseDataAttributes) UnsetDisable()`

+UnsetDisable ensures that no value is present for Disable, not even an explicit nil
+### GetEnable

+`func (o *PATCHFreeShippingPromotionsFreeShippingPromotionId200ResponseDataAttributes) GetEnable() interface{}`

+GetEnable returns the Enable field if non-nil, zero value otherwise.

+### GetEnableOk

+`func (o *PATCHFreeShippingPromotionsFreeShippingPromotionId200ResponseDataAttributes) GetEnableOk() (*interface{}, bool)`

+GetEnableOk returns a tuple with the Enable field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnable

+`func (o *PATCHFreeShippingPromotionsFreeShippingPromotionId200ResponseDataAttributes) SetEnable(v interface{})`

+SetEnable sets Enable field to given value.

+### HasEnable

+`func (o *PATCHFreeShippingPromotionsFreeShippingPromotionId200ResponseDataAttributes) HasEnable() bool`

+HasEnable returns a boolean if a field has been set.

+### SetEnableNil

+`func (o *PATCHFreeShippingPromotionsFreeShippingPromotionId200ResponseDataAttributes) SetEnableNil(b bool)`

+ SetEnableNil sets the value for Enable to be an explicit nil

+### UnsetEnable
+`func (o *PATCHFreeShippingPromotionsFreeShippingPromotionId200ResponseDataAttributes) UnsetEnable()`

+UnsetEnable ensures that no value is present for Enable, not even an explicit nil
 ### GetReference

 `func (o *PATCHFreeShippingPromotionsFreeShippingPromotionId200ResponseDataAttributes) GetReference() interface{}`